A New Census of the 0.2< z <3.0 Universe, Part II: The Star-Forming Sequence: Results from Analysis of the logM -logSFR-z Density Field

 Figure \ref{fig:slopes_and_mt} shows the redshift evolution of the low-mass slope, high-mass slope, and transition mass.
-The low-mass slope of the star-forming sequence stays near unity across most of the observed redshift range.
-Conversely, the high-mass slope becomes increasingly flat with decreasing redshift (e.g., \citealt{whitaker14,lee15}.
-At high redshifts ($z\gtrsim2$) the star-forming sequence approaches a single slope, reflected by the transition mass decreasing below the mass-complete limit of the survey.
-The quadratic fit may underestimate the extent to which the high-mass slope is flat or even negative at the highest masses, as the density field in Figure \ref{fig:sfs} illustrates.
+The low-mass slope of the ridge of the star-forming sequence stays near unity across most of the observed redshift range.
+Conversely, the high-mass slope stays relatively constant between 0 and 0.2, in contrast to high-mass slopes of 0.5-0.7 in found at $1 < z < 2.5$ in previous work but in agreement at $0.5 < z < 1$ \citep{whitaker14}.
+The transition mass increases with redshift, from log$M_t \sim 10.2$ at $z=0.2$ to logM$_t=11$ at $z=3$, at which point the high-mass slope is poorly constrained and even the existence of a two-slope star-forming sequence is not clear, due to the small number of objects at high masses and redshifts.
+The quadratic fit may underestimate the extent to which the high-mass slope is flat or even negative at high masses and low redshifts, as the density field in Figure \ref{fig:sfs} illustrates.
 This cannot be due to inaccuracies in the separation of star-forming/quiescent galaxies, since none is performed; instead, it suggests that there is little or no relationship between star formation rate and mass for galaxies with log(M/M$_{\odot}$)$\gtrsim 10.5$ between $0.2 < z \lesssim 1.5$.

-The slopes and transition mass of the mean behaves similarly to the ridge, though the slope is generally flatter at all redshifts.
+The low-mass slope of the mean behaves similarly to the ridge, though the slope is generally shallower at all redshifts.
 This is likely because the increase of quiescent galaxies with increasing stellar mass will naturally flatten out the average relationship between SFR and mass.
+The high-mass slope shows similar behavior.
+The transition mass for the mean is lower than for the ridge by $\sim0.1-0.5$ dex, likely reflecting the effect of an increasing quiescent fraction flattening out the slope at intermediate masses.

 At the lowest masses there are small upturns in the SFR-M$^*$ relationship at some redshifts.
 This likely represents imperfections in the low-mass 90\% completeness limit, specifically a combination of up-scattering of bright galaxies with high sSFRs below the limit and an incomplete census of low-sSFR galaxies above the limit.
 The broken power-law fits are relatively robust to these effects and so no adjustment is made for them.